tomjoht/learnapidoc/_docs/the_writing_process/docapis_writing.md

 An outline is a list of section headings and bullet points to cover in each section.
 Creating an outline precedes the actual writing of content.
 A good outline can reduce the fear of the blank page.

 {: .tip}
-For inspiration about the right sections to include in different content types, check out the [Good Docs Project](https://thegooddocsproject.dev/) for samples.
+For inspiration about the right sections to include in different content types, check out the [Good Docs Project](https://thegooddocsproject.dev/) for templates.

 You can even review the outline with other groups you interviewed before you begin writing, if you want.
 It depends on how confident you are and how extensive the documentation is.
 The outline is basically your content plan.